offp001/rdbm/README.md

 ### FFlag Manager

-* FFlag injector (FFlag injectors interacts with roblox memory it means you can get banned for using these, but its undetected.)
+* FFlag injector (FFlag injectors interacts with roblox memory it means you can get banned for using these, `Use it at your own risk!`)

 ### Configs